Universal Translation Services

 Latin proverbs and sayings

-In the following, you will find many well-known and unknown Latin proverbs and sayings.
-Some of them are quotes from famous personalities, others you will know from German translations.
-Here you can learn more about the meaning of proverbs that you already know or learn new ones.
+You will find many well-known and unknown Latin proverbs and sayings in the following.
+Some are quotes from famous personalities, and others you will know from German translations.
+Here, you can learn more about the meaning of words you already know or learn new ones.
 Expand your vocabulary or make a good impression in your following term paper.
-We’ve organized the proverbs and idioms alphabetically to make it easier for you to find what you’re looking for.
+We’ve organized the proverbs and idioms alphabetically to make finding what you’re looking for easier.

 1. Abyssus abyssum invocate.